vibsthebot/hackducky/tutorial.md

-# mm you got a hackducky? - lets program it!
+# do you have or want a hackducky, here are the basics!

-Welcome, you want to make a bad usb I see,k.
-Well, you're in luck! this is the perfect ysws for you !
+Welcome, have you ever wanted to plug in a USB drive to someones computer and take control, Well this is the perfect YSWS for you!
+Read On

 ---